Tap the text to show or hide reading controls.

 “Grruoaaah!!”

-The twenty Armored Zombies rammed their shoulders into the front rank of the Orc pack as it spilled from the entrance.
+The twenty Armored Zombies rammed their shoulders into the front rank of the Orc pack just spilling out of the entrance.

 — Kraddk!